 Walking over the bridge is a free experience that you can and should do!
 The best access point is the Bridge Stairs on Cumberland Street in The Rocks.

 You will be walking on the right side, which is closest to the Sydney Opera House.
-This walk will offer some amazing harbor views along the way.
+This walk will offer some amazing harbour views along the way.

 When you reach the pillars, head inside and climb the stairs to the Pylon Lookout.
 The Sydney Pylon lookout is massively overlooked and comes with 360-degree views of the whole of Sydney Harbor! say what! that’s right……